Physics-50/Module-1/docs/week1.md

 + when you tilt the ramp, the block needs to slide without rolling or tipping
 + a way to add mass to the block without changing the surfaces in contact between the block and ramp

-Share your ideas and check out what others are doing at [Piazza: Instrumentation for Module 1](https://piazza.com/class/kdyuyniyaz052s?cid=8){:target="_blank"}.
+Share your ideas and check out what others are doing at [Piazza: Instrumentation for Module 1](https://piazza.com/class/kijtj4yqer66na){:target="_blank"}.

 To measure the angle we will use your phone or a tablet as the tool.
 Please go to [phyphox.org](https://phyphox.org){:target="_blank"} (or to the app store on your device) and download the phyphox app.
 After downloading, find the "Inclination" tool and test that it works correctly with your phone.

 <img src="images/phyphox.png" alt="phyphox.org inclination tool" width="400"/>

-Make note of your equipment in your lab notebook (record keeping is so important) and record any other notes you think might be helpful if someone else was trying to replicate your setup.
+Make note of your equipment in your lab notebook (record keeping is important) and record any other notes you think might be helpful if someone else was trying to replicate your setup.

 ## Exploratory Measurements